We just reached 30,000 articles on this wiki! 🥳

 Doom-PISGE0.png

-Two unused frames for the pistol.
-Why they're not used is unknown.
+The two unused recoil frames for the pistol once again.
+Why they're still present in the IWAD is unknown.

 The recoil seems reasonable enough.